Contact Lens Care

 As there are many different types of contact lenses, there are also many different wearing and replacement schedules.
 Each lens is designed for a specific length of wear.

 Daily disposable lenses should be thrown away after each single day of use.
-Two weekly and monthly disposable lenses however, have a longer wear period.
+Two weekly and monthly disposable lenses, however, have a longer usage period.
 These reusable lenses must be cleaned and stored in fresh solution overnight and disposed of every two weeks and every month, respectively.
 All types of these lenses can be worn for around 12-14 hours continuously, but each brand and lens will have different recommendations.
 So, it is important to always check the packaging.

 What are extended wear contact lenses?

-Some two weekly and monthly contact lenses offer the option to wear them continuously for a reduced amount of time.
+Some two weekly and monthly contact lenses offer the option to wear your lenses continuously for a limited period of time, usually up to seven days and six nights without removal.
+Some monthly lenses can be worn and slept in for up to 30 days and nights depending on the brand, whereas others are licensed for up to 7 nights.
 These are extended wear contact lenses and, if prescribed by your optician, they will allow you to enjoy the freedom of wearing your contacts day and night.
 This will save you the trouble of cleaning and storing them every night.

 How many hours a day should you wear contact lenses?

-It’s always best to speak with your optician regarding how you wear your contact lenses and how long you should wear them for.
-However, general practice goes that you shouldn’t wear most contact lenses for longer than 10-12 hours a day.
+It’s always best to speak with your optician regarding how you use your contact lenses and how long you should wear them for.
+However, as general practice goes, you shouldn’t wear most contact lenses for longer than 12-14 hours a day on average.

 The problems posed by wearing your contact lenses for too long include discomfort, drying of the eyes, blurred vision, redness of the eyes and increased chances of an eye infection.
 If you experience any of these problems, you should consult an eye care professional immediately.